Do you need help in understanding the new lease accounting standard? This article provides you with a basic understanding of the new guidance.

 So what is the accounting entry to record leases under the new standard?

-A right-of-use asset is recorded on the balance sheet at the amount of the lease liability.
+A right-of-use asset (ROU) is recorded on the balance sheet at the amount of the lease liability (there can be some adjustments to the ROU as it is initially recorded, so I am speaking generally here).
 Also, a lease liability is concurrently recorded.

 What’s the amount of the lease liability?
-It is the present value of the lease payments (including options).
+It is the present value of the lease payments (including options that are reasonably certain).
 So, what is a right-of-use asset?
 It is an intangible that represents the lessee’s right to use the underlying asset.
 (The right-of-use asset will be amortized over the life of the lease.)

 Is there any theory that supports this type of accounting?
 Yes, in FASB’s conceptual statements.